vgrcontreras/portfolio/README.md

 **Stack:** FastAPI · Supabase · PostgreSQL · TailwindCSS

 ### 🔹 [shoptech](https://github.com/vgrcontreras/shoptech)
-A complete pipeline that simulates the operation of an e-commerce, with synthetic data going through extraction, transformation, validation (via Pydantic), and loading into a relational database.
+A complete pipeline that simulates the operation of an e-commerce, with synthetic data going through extraction, transformation, validation, and loading into a relational database.

-**Stack:** Python · SQLAlchemy · Pydantic · PostgreSQL · dbt-core
+**Stack:** Python · SQLAlchemy · Pydantic · PostgreSQL · dbt-core · Streamlit

 ### 🔹 [FastAPI MADR](https://github.com/vgrcontreras/fastapi_madr)
 A REST API for registering and managing books and authors — with JWT authentication, 100% test coverage, and deploy via Docker Compose.